-In this post we take a look at information around employer legal responsibilities as provided by the MyBusiness forum, before investigating how to protect your business when these types of events occur.
+In this article, we take a look at information around employer legal responsibilities as provided by the MyBusiness forum, before investigating how to protect your business when these types of events occur.

-He particularity honed in on the importance of training records “to demonstrate the information, instruction and training provided to the relevant employees”.
+to demonstrate the information, instruction and training provided to the relevant employees.

 This is where organisations can come unstuck.

 What Can An Employer Do to Protect Themselves?

 While the safety of employees is first and foremost, plenty of safety training focuses on meeting compliance – providing a safety induction, procedures, policies and safe systems of work.
 Organisations make an effort to document procedures and policies and safety systems of work, but safety training is often ‘once off’ or sporadic.

 Safety inductions, for example, can be ‘tick and flick’ with a record of attendance as the only evidence that the training was completed.
 Tick and flick assessments don’t necessarily demonstrate a person’s understanding.
 Employees need to be able to explain the purpose and value of safety policies and procedures and prove their understanding of their demonstrated safe behaviours while at work.

 Until new employees have proven their understanding of their responsibilities they should not be placed in a position to breach those responsibilities and put the business and their safety at risk.